DarrenCoppinger/milestone-project-4/README.md

 Please note that at the time of submission this badge was marked as passing.

 ## Deployment
 This project is currently live on Heroku : [BarTender](https://bartender-ms4.herokuapp.com/)

-It should be noted that during the course of the development of this project static and media files were not uploaded to  GitHub.
+It should be noted that during the course of the development of this project, static and media files were not uploaded to GitHub.
 This was achieved by adding the folder names to the .gitignore file.
-The reason for this is that Heroku can't host these files.
+The reason for this is that Heroku can not host these files.
 As this is the case, they are hosted from an AWS S3-Bucket.
 The static folder was only pushed to this GitHub repository for the purposes of project assessment by Code Institute.

 ### Local Deployment
 To run this project locally on any system the following will need to be installed: